Reading time: 8 min.

 The hair growth cycle

 Exposure to sunlight also causes our bodies to produce less melatonin, which affects the hormone levels in your scalp.
-It signals hair follicles to carry out their natural shedding phase for longer than usual.
+Melatonin can influence hair loss as it sends signals to the follicles to carry out their natural shedding phase for longer than usual.

 It’s worth remembering that most people shed around 100 hairs every day.
-It’s only if you notice significant hair loss that you may need to take preventative measures.
+It’s only if you notice significantly more hair loss than normal that you may need to take preventative measures.

 Dryness caused by heat and humidity can cause hair to break.
 This can lead to the appearance of thinner hair, even though you’re not actually losing hair from the follicle.